 - 80 grams gluten free rolled oats

-- 40 grams chopped dark chocolate
+- 100 grams dark chocolate chips

-- Flaky sea salt
+- Flaky sea salt (optional)

 Instructions